Rank | Picture | Name | Rating | Shop |

 So if you dread the cold killing your plants or you just want to try growing a more extensive variety of plants, the small greenhouse is for you.

-But choosing a portable greenhouse for indoor growing could be overwhelming.
+But choosing a portable greenhouse or grow tent for indoor growing could be overwhelming.

 Luckily with a lot of online research and a determination to not part with my plants, I’ve found 8 of the best small greenhouse options for any location or budget.